-Hotel Discounts.
-I have found that most hotel chains will offer military discounts, provided there isn’t a major event going on (for example, you will be hard pressed to get a military discount at a hotel chain in NYC over New Year’s Eve, or a similar time when most hotels are fully booked).
-Many hotel chains are also willing to cap their rates at the local per diem rate, which can equal a substantial savings, depending on the hotel chain and location.
-Rates capped at the per diem rate may require official orders, and almost always require an active duty or Guard/Reserve ID card.
+Many hotel chains are also willing to cap their rates at the local per diem rate, which can amount to substantial savings, depending on the hotel chain and location.
+Rates capped at the per diem rate may require official orders, and almost always require active-duty, reserve or National Guard identification.

-Military Resorts.
-The Armed Forces Recreation Centers offer exceptional discounts off comparable locations.
+The Armed Forces Recreation Centers offer exceptional discounts in popular vacation locations.
 Some popular resorts include the:

 - Hale Koa Resort (Hawaii)

 - Shades of Green Military Resort (Disney World),